Victor-Grinan-Dev/vue_guide/note.md

 - v-on:click.right = when right click is pressed
 - v-on:click.left = this is the default setting

+- @click.stop = stop propagation. if the parent element has a on click event this will prevent that event to trigger over this child element

 #### keyup/keydown events:
 - v-on:keyup="function_name" = this fires on any key event